Tuufless/FFXIV-Elemental-Raid-Macros/ultimates/dsr/05_alternate_thordan.en.md

 My preferred strat is an upside-down version of the "Komazou" strat, which splits the Dooms 2-2.

+One important detail to note here is that the Playstation symbols are not completely random- the circles are baited by the two Doomed players that are the furthest apart from each other.

 <table>
   <tr>
     <td width="50%">